-The major purpose of SimBet-TLDA is to enhance traffic load balancing across network nodes, and as seen in Figs. 11-12 and 12-13 (lower-left) the GINI index performance of SimBet-TLDA can outperform that of SimBet.
+The major purpose of SimBet-TLDA is to enhance traffic load balancing across network nodes, and as seen in Figures 12 and 13 (lower-left), the GINI index performance of SimBet-TLDA can outperform that of SimBet.
 As previously stated, using binary relationships to calculate node centrality makes a node's utility relatively constant over time, ignoring the dynamics of human behaviour.
 As a result, majority of network traffic is directed to the most central nodes (hub nodes), creating a traffic imbalance in the network.
 A node's centrality in SimBet-TLDA, however, is determined by considering both the periodicity of human activities as well as the centrality of the neighbours of the nodes.
 This can reduce the traffic in the most central nodes and distributes the traffic more equitably across the network nodes, indicated by the reduce of GINI index in both mobility scenarios.

-Furthermore, The GINI index reduction in SimBet-TLDA is more obvious in the case of a-lower friendship thresholds $(F{th})$ .
-As described in Table.
-1, a lower friendship threshold results in This is because with a lower Fint, the influence of more popular central nodes are wider in their neighbourhood, and consequently hence, many more less\popularcentral neighbour neighbours nodes can increase their popularity and may afterwards can become a good candidate relays now.
-Moreover, the reduce of GINI index This GINI index reduction, moreover, slightly impacts on the delivery ratio, and SimBet-TLDA delivers the messages to the destinations with a success rate as high as that of SimBet.
-However, as in Bubble-TLDA, the GINI index decrease reduction in SimBet-TLDA also increases the delivery time in both mobility cases.
+Furthermore, the GINI index reduction in SimBet-TLDA is more obvious in the case of lower friendship thresholds (F{th}).
+As described in Table 1, a lower friendship threshold means the influence of more central nodes is wider in their neighbourhood, and hence, many more less central neighbour nodes can increase their popularity and afterwards can become good relays.
+Moreover, the reduction in GINI index slightly impacts the delivery ratio, and SimBet-TLDA delivers messages to the destinations with a success rate as high as that of SimBet.
+However, as in Bubble-TLDA, the GINI index reduction in SimBet-TLDA increases the delivery time in both mobility cases.
 The explanation of this is similar to that given in the Bubble-TLDA before, as follows: when SimBet-TLDA successfully reduces the GINI index, some of traffic is diverted away from the shortest-paths (through hub nodes) on to the sub-optimal paths (via non-hub nodes); in turn, increasing the average delivery time.
-Finally, in terms of message delivery costoverhead ratio performance, SimBet-TLDA performs as well as SimBet in both scenarios, i.e., SimBet-TLDA creates (redundant) message copies as many as SimBet in the network.
+Finally, in terms of delivery cost performance, SimBet-TLDA performs as well as SimBet in both scenarios, i.e., SimBet-TLDA creates (redundant) message copies as many as SimBet in the network.

-Figure 1213.
-Performance evaluation of SimBet and SimBet-TLDA ( $\xi$ =0.8) for the Sassy mobility scenario.
+Figure 13.
+Performance evaluation of SimBet and SimBet-TLDA ($\xi = 0.8$) for the Sassy mobility scenario.
 Similar with the case in Reality, here SimBet-TLDA also improves the traffic fairness in the network (indicated by the reduced GINI index), while keeping other delivery performances as high as those of SimBet.